This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are

 Many families have already filed lawsuits against healthcare professionals in Arkansas over cerebral palsy and other birth injuries.
 In one recent example, a mother sued a midwifery service for the harm caused to her baby born with cerebral palsy.

 The mother is accusing the midwives of several instances of malpractice.
 She was diagnosed with a kidney infection and a strep infection during pregnancy and has stated that the midwives did not take these diagnoses seriously.
 The diseases have the potential to harm the unborn child.

-During labor and delivery, the woman filing the lawsuits claims that the midwives failed to monitor fetal heart rate; they did not call 911 when she requested it during the home birth, and they were unable to notice the baby was distressed.
+During labor and delivery, the woman filing the lawsuit claimed that the midwives failed to monitor fetal heart rate.
+They did not call 911 when she requested it during the home birth, and they were unable to notice the baby was distressed.

 The midwife who failed to manage this birth and whose inactions caused a severe and permanent disability in the baby has had her license revoked in the state of Arkansas.
 Whether the mother will win her case against the midwife remains to be seen.

 Find the Right Lawyer for Your Child

 Finding the best Arkansas cerebral palsy lawyer to work on behalf of your child is essential in getting the best outcome.
 As you search for an excellent legal team, keep in mind that you need someone who is an expert in malpractice laws and birth injuries.
-Your lawyer should also have a proven track record of helping families like yours.
+Your lawyer should also show a proven track record of helping families like yours.

 You can search through the state bar association for a lawyer with relevant experience.
-Another right way to find the best lawyer is to talk to other parents of children who have been in the same situation.
-They can probably recommend a professional who has the proof to back up claims of specializing in birth injury cases.
+Another way to find the best lawyer is to talk to other parents of children who’ve been in the same situation.
+They might recommend a professional who has the proof to back up claims of specializing in birth injury cases.

-If your child has been diagnosed with cerebral palsy or another type of birth injury, you may feel as if your options are limited.
-But with the right lawyer, you can fight for your child’s rights, and the compensation, he or she will need to provide care for years to come.
+If your child was diagnosed with cerebral palsy or another type of birth injury, you might feel it limits your options.
+But with the right lawyer, you can fight for your child’s rights and the compensation needed for years to come.